Xeronaus/Xeronaus/README.md

 I can speak both Indonesian 🇮🇩 and English 🇺🇲🇬🇧 but I'm also learning Russian 🇷🇺

-> Also what's the best way to learn Russian?
-If you do know can you tell me?
+> I decided to learn Russian because many people that I want to talk with are Russians.

 If you would like to know more, feel free to ask!